Skip to content

 Shaw’s Corner, Hertfordshire

-George Bernard Shaw left his beloved home of 44 years to the National Trust on his death.
-Shaw was renowned for his wit and imagination and the enduring characters of his plays.
-The house is largely as Shaw left it, with a fascinating collection of personal belongings.
-You can also visit his famous writing hut, which is tucked away at the bottom of the garden.Explore Shaw's writing hut
+Playwright George Bernard Shaw left his treasured home of 44 years in our care upon his death.
+See the house largely as Shaw left it, with its Arts and Crafts interiors, and visit his writing hut, tucked away at the bottom of the garden.Explore Shaw's Corner

 Tŷ Mawr Wybrnant, Conwy

-The Wybrnant valley holds great significance to the history and culture of Wales.
 Tŷ Mawr Wybrnant was the birthplace of Bishop William Morgan, the first person to translate the entire Bible into Welsh.
-In Tudor Britain, Morgan's work gave the Welsh people easy access to biblical teachings and created a standard version of written Welsh for the first time.Visit Tŷ Mawr Wybrnant
+In Tudor Britain, Morgan's work gave the Welsh people easy access to biblical teachings and created a standard version of written Welsh for the first time.Explore Tŷ Mawr Wybrnant

 Wordsworth House, Cumbria

-William Wordsworth, a great poet of the Romantic age, was born in this Georgian townhouse.
-The home and gardens are presented as they would have been in the 1770s, so you can experience it as Wordsworth would have done in his childhood.Visit Wordsworth House
+William Wordsworth, a famous poet of the Romantic age, was born in this Georgian townhouse.
+The home and gardens are presented as they would have been in the 1770s, so you can experience them as Wordsworth would have done in his childhood.Explore Wordsworth House

 Where will you visit next?